 After examining and treating you, the emergency room physician will make another record and provide you with instructions.
 Follow them.
 Those records from the paramedics and emergency room will begin a long history of the extent of your injuries along with treatment.

 Never skip an appointment with a doctor or therapist.
 Your credibility could be attacked, and you can be labeled a malingerer, impacting pedestrian accident settlement or verdict.

 It might be alleged that you were partially at fault for the accident.
 Even if that is proved, you can still recover compensation for your injuries, but any settlement or verdict would account for any percentage of fault attributable to you.
 For example, if a jury found you to be 15 percent at fault for an accident, a $100,000 verdict would be reduced to $85,000.

 The Request for a Statement

-An opposing insurance company will do everything possible to attempt to devalue your personal injury claim.
-Until you retain quality and experienced personal injury lawyer, protect your claim or lawsuit by keeping these five factors that could impact your Automobile Accident settlement in mind at all times.
+An opposing insurance company will do everything possible to attempt to devalue your injury claim.
+Until you retain a quality and experienced personal injury lawyer, protect your claim or lawsuit by keeping these five factors that could impact your pedestrian accident settlement in mind at all times.
 We will advise you further.
-William John DiPetrillo has over 25 years of experience in motorcycle accident settlements and is a member in good standing of the Florida Bar Association.
+William John DiPetrillo has over 25 years of experience in pedestrian accident settlements and is a member in good standing of the Florida Bar Association.